identity-box/identity-box/workspaces/telepath/README.md

 > TweetNaCl.js provides a stub for `randomBytes` and binds a correct version at runtime.
 If a proper `randomBytes` function cannot be found, when you call `nacl.randomBytes` it will throw an exception.
 TweetNaCl.js does not seem to be using `nacl.randomBytes` on its own.

+## Not documented features

+Telepath is considered a temporary solution and we aim at providing a more suitable replacement in the future.
+In particular we are looking for a fully decentralized solution.
+Recall, that currently Telepath depends on a centralized Queueing Service.
+For this reason some of the developments on the Telepath are considered temporary, and so, not fully documented.
+In the sections that follow we list some of them.

+### Service Telepath

+A Telepath has been created with one-to-one communication in mind.
+In this model maximum two distinct parties connect and securely exchange messages.
+But what if there is a service that need to handle requests for many clients.
+One way to deal with this is that service has a fixed, public channel id where clients can connect.
+On the connection, the service creates a _transient_, ie, per-connection, telepath channel and then the further  communication continues there.
+This means potentially a lot of channel and because of the nature os socket.io library, where sockets are rather meant to keep connection active, it was not clear how to properly deal with disposing of the transient channels.
+As this is a temporary solution anyway, I have decided for a more deterministic approach: a _service telepath channel_.
+So when a client identifies itself with the Queuing Service it can indicate that the channel it is connecting to is a _service_ channel.
+This will change the communication model allowing multiple one-to-one communications to happen under single channel id.
+Thus, a service channel still advertises a single channel id, but now it is possible to for more than just two peers to subscribe to a channel, yet still the exchange happens only between two peers at a time.
+To send a message on a service channel, a peer needs to know the client id of the intended recipient, which is advertised as a so called _servicePointId_.
+The client id of the intended recipient is then provided as the `to` entry in the `params` object argument of the telepath `emit` operation.

+Currently, the `servicePointId` is usually the same as the `clientId`, which means it should be protected in the same way as the `clientId`.
+Notice also that in this case the `clientId` provided in the `to` entry in the `params` object argument of the telepath `emit` operation is visible to the Queuing Service.

 ### Unit Testing